<img src="http://www.eue21east.com/47538.png" style="display:none;">

 5-Email-Types-You-Can-Use-With-Inbound-Marketing

-[This article was first published in October 2017 and has been updated, enlarged, and revised.]
+[This article was last published in April 2024 and has been updated, enlarged, and revised.]

 Having a great email marketing campaign is essential for successful inbound marketing.
 But you are not limited to only one type of email.

-Five Essential Types of Emails You Will Want to Use
+Five Essential Types of Emails You’ll Want to Use:

 Harnessing the Power of Email Types for Inbound Marketing